wp-plugins/wp-advanced-importer/Readme.txt

 Support and Feature request.
 ----------------------------
-For guides and tutorials, visit https://www.smackcoders.com/blog or http://wiki.smackcoders.com/WordPress_Advanced_Importer.
+For guides and tutorials, visit http://www.smackcoders.com .

 == Installation ==